 The FSSD follows the Tennessee Academic Standards for all courses in all schools.
 Tennessee’s curriculum standards were revised in 2008 and are considered among the most rigorous in the nation.
-At a minimum, the standards must be reviewed every six years in accordance with State Board policy 3.209.
-The four content areas (math, English language arts, social studies, and science) have recently moved through the revision process.
 For more information regarding standards revision please visit Tennessee Department of Education Standards Review online.

 More information about

 In accordance with state law, FSSD library materials are reviewed periodically .
 A process is in place to receive complaints, using the form below, from employees, students, or parents/guardians.
 A list of each school's library materials may be found online through its Destiny Catalog, a database located on the library/media center page of each school website.

 The FSSD Accelerated Learning program supports accelerated learners within the general education curriculum.

 The Franklin Special School District recognizes the unique needs of both accelerated learners and students who meet the Tennessee state eligibility standards for intellectually gifted, a disability serviced through special education.
 FSSD has an Accelerated Learning Specialist (ALS) in each school.
 These specialists work with students and/or consult with teachers to differentiate instruction for advanced learners.
 Delivery of instruction by the Accelerated Learning Specialist is based on individual student need.